 Local government applicants may use up to 10% of the total grant award for health monitoring activities.
 The health monitoring activities must be associated with brownfield sites at which at least a Phase II environmental site assessment is conducted and is contaminated with hazardous substances.
 Partnership with the local health agency is required.
-Please review the Health Monitoring fact sheet fact sheet for more information.
+Please review the Health Monitoring Fact Sheet for more information.

-Administrative costs (direct costs for grant administration and indirect costs) may not exceed 5% of the total requested EPA funds.
+Agreements with successful applicants under this RFA will be subject to the administrative cost limitation described at CERCLA § 104(k)(5)(E).
+Successful applicants may only use up to 5% of the total amount of EPA funds for their own administrative costs (direct costs for grant administration and indirect costs).
+The limitation on administrative costs does not apply to otherwise allowable programmatic costs (including indirect costs) charged by procurement contractors.
 Note that EPA considers costs for performance and financial reporting to be allowable programmatic costs that are not subject to the 5% limitation.
 Costs must be classified as direct or indirect consistently and applicants may not classify the same cost in both categories.